dd32/td-gh-ex/README.txt

 == Changelog ==

+= 2.1.1 =

+** Fixed the all custom class and function prefix.
+** Fixed the header cart section issue.
+** Miner design issue fixed in customzer section.

 = 2.1.0 =

 ** Fixed the customizer java script issue.
-** Fixed the copyright link in footer section.s
+** Fixed the copyright link in footer sections.

 = 2.0.9 =